 Most wine allergy symptoms are uncomfortable and irritating, but a few can be genuinely dangerous.
 In extreme cases, the American College of Asthma, Allergy, and Immunology warns that people with wine allergies may experience anaphylaxis.
 If this occurs, it is important to seek medical help immediately, as anaphylaxis can be life-threatening.

 More often, however, symptoms resemble those of other mild allergies.
 Studies have found that the most common reactions to wine include itching, swelling in the face, sneezing, runny nose, cough, flushed skin, or headache.

 A report published in the journal Thorax also noted that wine allergies can cause asthmatic symptoms, either as a reaction to the wine itself or because your wine allergy triggers your preexisting asthma.
 These symptoms can include trouble breathing, wheezing, or tightness in your chest.

 Because these symptoms are associated with other conditions, such as hay fever or infections, you may not immediately associate them with the glass of wine you had a dinner.
 However, if you notice the same cluster of symptoms occurring each time you have a drink, it may be the wine itself causing them.

-Causes of allergies to wine
+Causes of wine allergy